Discover Dallas through STEM!

 Dallas is packed with unique STEM sights and opportunities to learn.
 But the city’s works of art, industry, architecture and nature sometimes go unnoticed in the blur of everyday life.
 We often see them without realizing what they are – opportunities to follow our natural curiosity.

-Dallas Explorers Challenge – March and April 2021 in the Arts District
+Dallas Explorers Challenge – March Through May 31, 2021 in the Arts District

 Take a walk through the outdoor, public spaces in our world renowned Arts District and look at it one day through the lens of math and science.
 Your virtual guide is Dr. Glen Whitney, founder of the only math museum in the US and a member of our team.
 Access the guide on the freely downloadable, location-based app Otocast.